 - One at a time, take each ring and dip it into the wet mix.
 Then drip it into the dry.
 Coat it well, but make sure to tap all the excess back into the bowl.
 Place the ring on the baking tray.

-- When all the rings are ready, spray the rings with olive oil spray.
+When all the rings are coated, spray the rings with olive oil spray.
 You want to coat them, but not get too much.
 Flip them over and spray the other side.

 - Pop them into the oven.
 Check them after 9 or 10 mins and flip them over.
 Cook for an additional 4 mins or so.